 Students are placed in G/T content area classes based upon multiple criteria, including the Cognitive Abilities Test (CogAT), Measures of Academic Progress (MAP), and Maryland Comprehensive Assessment Program (MCAP) assessments, as well as class performance.
 Placement may be recommended at the end of elementary school or in subsequent middle school years.
-If after reviewing the school's recommendation, parents/guardians may enroll their students in one or more G/T classes, by completing the Course Placement Review Request through HCPSS Connect.
+Students who wish to enroll in a course that differs from the one recommended may enter their course request through HCPSS Connect.